FreeCAD/FreeCAD-documentation/wiki/Sketcher_ConstrainDistance.md

-Length of line (the GUI allows selecting the edge itself, but it is just a shorthand for using the two extremities of the same line:
+Length of line (the GUI allows selecting the edge itself, but it is just a shorthand for using the two extremities of the same line):

-Distance from point (
+Distance from point (`Edge, PointOfEdge`) to nearest point on line (`Line`):

 The [Sketcher scripting](Sketcher_scripting.md) page explains the values which can be used for `Edge1`, `Edge2`, `Edge`, ` PointOfEdge1`, ` PointOfEdge2`, `PointOfEdge` and `Line`, and contains further examples on how to create constraints from Python scripts.

  {{Sketcher Tools navi}}